Daniel R. Tilly

 Biography

-Tilly earned his degree in political science from the University of Texas and thereafter began working in politics and government in Austin, Texas.
+Dean Tilly earned his degree in political science from the University of Texas and thereafter began working in politics and government in Austin, Texas.
 He served as the deputy director of the statewide campaign for a Texas Supreme Court justice and campaign manager for two members of the Texas House of Representatives.
 He later served as a chief of staff in the Texas legislature.

-Professor Tilly earned a J.D. from Baylor School of Law graduating with honors.
+Dean Tilly earned a J.D. from Baylor School of Law graduating with honors.
 As a student he served as a senior executive editor of the law review, competed as a mock trial advocate, and published an article concerning the rights of adoptive children.

 He and his wife have been married since graduating from college and have three boys.
 He has served on numerous boards and participates in his local community.
-Professor Tilly remains actively involved in public policy discourse and debate.
+Dean Tilly remains actively involved in public policy discourse and debate.

 Related Links